0xbismarck/libby2trilium/README.md

 # libby2trilium
-Import your reading notes from Libby into TriliumNext
+Import your reading notes from [Libby](https://libbyapp.com) into TriliumNext.

 ## Installation